AdamISZ/aut-ct/README.md

 TODO
 ===

 Address how we handle empty/null values at the leaf level.
-Address conversion of leaves to permissible points (where necessary).
 Tests of the PedDLEQ primitive.
 A set of test vectors.
+Inclusion of domain-specific strings (customisable) to the challenge hash.
 User choice of tree parameters (depth, height), and/or choice of parameters depending on data set.
 Ability to enter secret key in a safer way than on the command line(!), as well as many other security considerations.
 Proper command line arguments, help messages etc. Standard format for inputting keys, perhaps a bolt on tool to take data from Bitcoin blocks and convert to a more compact format for public keys.
-Need to solve the question of how to make the universal hashing for permissible points be deterministic (see patch above).